Afrikana Community Center

 Community Events & Outreach

-We bring our people together through meaningful events that strengthen bonds and celebrate our culture.
+Bringing people together through events that strengthen bonds and celebrate culture.

 • Faith gatherings